Are you ready for the 2014 WILD HUCKLEBERRY SEASON?

-We are expecting a highly variable crop in 2013.
+We got a highly variable crop in 2013.
 Some areas got lots of snow, some were highly

 deficient.
-We've had a fairly cool and wet spring around here so far, and then some unseasonably
+We had a fairly cool and wet spring around here so far, and then some unseasonably warm

-warm weather in early May.
-The last frost we got here, was the night of April 30/May1, which is
+weather in early May.
+The last frost we got here, was the night of April 30/May1, which is good for

-good for the berry crop (we usually get a frost a week or 10 days later, which tends to nip the
+the berry crop (we usually get a frost a week or 10 days later, which tends to nip the buds on the

-UPDATE: 2013 - We are experiencing a pretty good year, based on reports through
+UPDATE: 2013 - We are experienced a pretty good year, based on reports through

 August!
 Good patches are, well, patchy, and you might need to poke around a bit to find a good